pablodecm/phd_thesis/src/104_chapter_4.md

 combination of the previous layer outputs plus possibly a bias term.
 ](gfx/104_chapter_4/neural_network.pdf){
 #fig:neural_network width=80%}

+The full feed-forward model $f(\boldsymbol{x}; \boldsymbol{\phi})$ is based on the composition of transformation of the type described in [Equation @eq:layer_trans].
+When a single transformation is applied, i.e. $\boldsymbol{y} = g( (\boldsymbol{W})^T \boldsymbol{x} + \boldsymbol{b})$, the model can be referred to as perceptron.
+If the model is instead based on the composition of several transformations, it can also be called multi-layer perceptron (MLP), and each of the intermediate transformations (which can be composed by an arbitrary number of computational units) is referred as hidden layers.
+The model in [Figure @fig:neural_network] is a MLP.
+The advantage of using models based on feed-forward neural networks with hidden layers is that they can be used to model any arbitrary function due to the universal approximation theorem [@cybenko1989approximation].
+In fact, while it is still the focus of theoretical research, the use of a large number of hidden layers is found to increase the expressivity and facilitate the training of powerful neural network models.
+The experimental success of these family techniques has led to the concept of *deep learning*, where multiple transformations layers are used for learning data representations in many learning tasks.

+A good choice for depth and overall structure for a neural network model depends on the problem at hand and characteristic and amount of the learning set available, thus it often has to be found by trial-and-error, based on the performance on a validation set as discussed in [Equation @sec:sec:supervised].
+The output size and choice of activation function in the last transformation often depends on the task at hand.
+For binary classification classification tasks, it is practical to use the sigmoid function
+$\sigma(z)=1/(1+e^{z})$ as the activation function of the last layer, in combination with a loss function for soft classification (e.g. binary cross entropy from [Equation @eq:binary_xe]).
+For multi-class classification problem, such as the one discussed in [Section @sec:deepjet], the size of the output vector usually matches the number of the categories given that a softmax function (see [Equation @eq:softmax_function]) is often used in the last layer to approximate conditional class probabilities in combination with a cross entropy loss (see [Equation @eq:general_ce]).

 ## Applications in High Energy Physics {#sec:ml_hep}